xcube-dev/xcengine/docs/xcetool.md

 `docker run` command, but `xcetool image run` provides some additional convenience (e.g. easy configuration of the HTTP port).

+If you give the `--server` flag, `xcetool` will run the container indefinitely as an xcube server.
+You can stop the container and force `xcetool` to exit by pressing ctrl-C on the command line (or by sending it an interrupt signal in some other way).

 ### `xcetool make-script`

 This subcommand does not generate a container image, but a directory containing